 The spec defines two variants. llms.txt is the compact map: one-sentence descriptions and URLs per page. llms-full.txt embeds the body inline so the agent does not have to fetch every link.
 Fern, Mintlify, and ReadMe now generate both automatically.[3]

 Discovery is one job.
 Runtime is another.
-Google's Developer Knowledge API ships with a Model Context Protocol (MCP) server in early 2026, giving agents a machine-readable way to reach official documentation in real time.[2]
-MCP — the open standard from Anthropic — lets the model retrieve structured, current context from external sources: docs, APIs, databases, configuration. llms.txt tells the agent what exists.
+MCP — the open standard from Anthropic — lets the model retrieve structured, current context from external sources: docs, APIs, databases, configuration.
+MCP server adoption jumped 232% in six months from August 2025 to February 2026, and 63% of MCP users adopt servers specifically for accessing documentation and knowledge bases.[13] llms.txt tells the agent what exists.
 MCP serves what is live.
-Build the first; reach for the second when static no longer holds.
+Build the first because it ships this week; reach for the second when static files no longer hold.

 Agents enforce a constraint that docs-as-code never had — co-locate or accept that the model is operating without you.